Doris Dörrie

-Biography
+Doris Dörrie ([ˈdoː.ʁɪs ˈdœ.ri̯ə]; born May 26, 1955) is a German film director, producer, and author.
+She is known for her comedic and socially critical films, particularly Men… (1985), which achieved both national and international acclaim.
+Dörrie has received critical recognition for both her cinematic and literary work, earning several awards, including the 2012 Bavarian Film Award and the 2003 German Book Award.

-Born in Hanover, Dörrie completed her secondary education there in 1973.
-The same year, she began a two-year attendance in film studies in the drama department of the University of the Pacific in Stockton, California.
-She then studied at the New School of Social Research in New York.
-She worked odd jobs in cafés and as a film presenter in New York's Goethe-Institut.
+Early life and education

-In 1975, back in Germany, Dörrie began to study at the University of Television and Film Munich.
-She wrote film reviews for the Süddeutsche Zeitung, where she was also assistant editor.
-Subsequently, Dörrie worked as a volunteer for various television stations, and filmed short documentaries.
-She has published several novels, short story collections and children's books, and also staged and directed a number of operas.
+Born in Hanover, West Germany, Dörrie completed her secondary education there in 1973.
+That same year, she began a two-year attendance in film studies in the drama department of the University of the Pacific in Stockton, California.
+She then studied semantics, psychology, and philosophy at the New School for Social Research in New York.